initstring/evil-ssdp/README.md

 <hello>&xxe;&xxe-url;</hello>
 ```

 When a vulnerable XML parser reads this file, it will automatically mount the SMB share (allowing you to crack the hash or relay) as well as access an HTTP URL to notify you it was discovered.
 The notification will contain the HTTP headers and an IP address, which should give you some info on the vulnerable application.
 If you see this, please do contact the vendor to fix the issue.
 Also, I would love to hear about any zero days you find using the tool.
+And please do mention the tool in your CVE.

 # Customization
 This is an early beta, but constructed in such a way to allow easy template creation in the future.
 I've included two very basic templates - simply duplicate a template folder and customize for your own use.
 Then use the '-t' parameter to choose your new template.